I ran this one last year. Guess what? I'm runnin' it again.]

 And my internal voice says "Aww crap!"

-I pace around the yard, looking puzzled for a few minutes.
+I pace around the yard, puzzled, for a few minutes.
 I don't know the first thing about the mechanics of a lawnmower.
-Sure, I cut the grass every other week (rotating duties with my brothers) growing up, but when the mower occasionally stopped working, I was never the one to fix it.
+Sure, I used to cut the grass every other week (rotating duties with my brothers) growing up, but when the mower occasionally stopped working, I was never the one to fix it.
 So, I'm stumped.

 I contemplate calling my brother, or walking over to bug one of my neighbors, until common sense finally kicks in.

 Item #5 in the Troubleshooting Guide is check the spark plug, and sure enough, I check it and it's not in it's housing.
 I reconnect it, the mower cranks right back up, and I finish the lawn.

 I know some of you are wondering what in the world this has to do with Father's Day.

 The lawnmower was obviously a simple fix.
 But what happens when life's problems don't come with solutions so easily found in a list of bullet points?
 Then what?

 There's no owner's guide on how to deal with adversity and keep things in perspective.
 No book to tell you how to remain humble and grounded in a world that seldom rewards either.
 How to stick to the commitments you make.
 How to treat women as your equal.
 How respect is earned, not given.
 No manual on how to keep your emotions in check and not let them overpower logic, resulting in bad, life-altering decisions.
 That there are no shortcuts in life, just hard, and smart work.
 No tome written to teach a boy how to become a young man in the most crucial aspects (integrity, responsibility, selflessness) of adulthood.